bethirahul/Performance-Bounceback/README.md

 After the Library gets re-built, restart Unity (or else the hand controllers won't work).

 #### How to open the game:
-Download from my google drive: https://goo.gl/gEjrsr Upzip and open the executable file.
+Open the executable file in the Build folder.

 #### My LinkedIn profile
 https://www.linkedin.com/in/rahulbethi